houqp/asciidoc-deckjs/README.md

 No need to install, just make sure asciidoc can properly find deck.js.conf.
 For asciidoc's configuration file loading strategy, please refer to [this guide](http://www.methods.co.nz/asciidoc/userguide.html#X7).

-The easiest way is to put `deck.js.conf` and the asciidoc file you wrote in the same directory.
+The easiest way is to put `deckjs.conf` and the asciidoc file you wrote in the same directory.

-However, you can download `deck.js` by following command:
+However, you can download `deckjs` by following command:
 ```bash
 make isntall
 ```